+Today’s blog post has us visiting the National September 11th Memorial.
 I’ve been to “Ground Zero” a number of times since 9/11.
 The first time was in March of 2002.
-Much of the area was in ruin, flyers looking for the missing were still attached to chain link fences and the only observation deck was a plywood platform that allowed you to watch crews clean up.
+Much of the area was in ruin, flyers for the missing were still attached to chain link fences and the only observation deck was a plywood platform that allowed you to watch crews clean up.

 I was also able to see the debut for the first on-site memorial, the two “Tribute in Light” spotlights.

-Nearly 13 years later, I’ve returned to lower Manhattan to see the site in it’s finished form.
+Over a decade later, I return to lower Manhattan to see the site in it’s complete form.

 Appropriately greeted by the somber sign, you’re entering the museum here after an escalator ride 30 feet below street level.
 The memorial’s timeline begins that morning, showing the paths of the planes over a map of the United States.
 After you see their path, you walk through a dark section of hallway with audio from that day and the associated captions lighting up and disappearing on curtains as you approach Foundation Hall, depicted in the featured image above.